trinker/textclean/README.md

 Row Filtering
 -------------

-It is useful to filter/remove empty rows or unwanted rows (for example the researcher dialogue from a transcript).
-The `filter_empty_row` & `filter_row` do empty row do just this.
+It is useful to drop/remove empty rows or unwanted rows (for example the researcher dialogue from a transcript).
+The `drop_empty_row` & `drop_row` do empty row do just this.
 First I'll demo the removal of empty rows.

     ## create a data set wit empty rows